marsdrums/ReSTIR-reworking/3) Diffuse.md

 outCol.rgb = mix( p.col, c.col, c.weight );
 ```

-After temporal filtering, the diffuse component is reade to be composited with the specular component.
+After temporal filtering, the diffuse component is ready to be composited with the specular component.